 This Sweet and Sour Brisket recipe couldn't be easier -- simply marinate the meat in a virtually prep-free mixture of jarred sauerkraut, canned tomatoes, and brown sugar, and you'll be treated to a tender and delicious meat main dish that works as well for weeknight family meals as it does for Shabbat and holiday feasts.
 Giora Shimoni recommends preparing the brisket the day before you intend to serve it, "as the taste is enhanced after it sits in the fridge."

-Make It a Meal: Start with a bowl of this vibrant Roasted Carrot, Apple, and Celery Soup.
-Serve the brisket with roasted potatoes and steamed asparagus, or these garlicky Green Beans with Pecans and Date Syrup.
-For weeknight meals, offer this Dairy-free Cornbread; for Shabbat or holiday meals, opt for homemade Challah instead.
-For dessert, go with a light, fruit-based dessert, like this Cherry and Nectarine Crisp served with tea.
+Start with a bowl of Roasted Carrot, Apple, and Celery Soup.
+Serve the brisket with roasted potatoes and steamed asparagus, or garlicky Green Beans with Pecans and Date Syrup.
+For weeknight meals, offer cornbread; for Shabbat or holiday meals, opt for homemade Challah instead.
+For dessert, go with a light, fruit-based dessert, like a Cherry Crisp served with tea.

-3. Remove the brisket from the oven.
+Remove the brisket from the oven.
 When it is cool enough to handle, carefully transfer the meat to a cutting board.
-Thinly slice the brisket against the grain.
-It is very important to slice the brisket correctly to ensure that the meat is tender.
+Thinly slice the brisket against the grain, important in meat with connective tissue to ensure that the meat is tender.